mcnallytj/skills-github-pages/index.md

 ---
 layout: default
-title: " Tom McNally: Welcome to my blog!"
+title: "Tom McNally: Welcome to my blog!"
 ---

  # Tech Projects

 Here are some of the projects I have been working on in 2025.